-The Energy Charter signatories collaborate and engage with the End-User Consultative Group, which is made up of end-user representatives from across customer advocates, small business and large commercial and industrial customers.
-It is currently chaired by Energy Consumers Australia.
+The Energy Charter signatories collaborate and engage with the End-User Consultative Group, which is made up of close to 20 end-user representatives from across customer advocates, small business and large commercial and industrial customers.
+It is currently chaired by Independent Chair, Cath Smith.

 The role of the End-User Consultative Group is to work collaboratively with the Energy Charter signatories to provide a barometer of consumer and community expectations.

 Independent Accountability Framework

 It’s critical that signatories are transparent and accountable for their commitments to better customer outcomes through the Energy Charter.

-The purpose of the independent accountability framework is to add value to customers and energy businesses by identifying positive outcomes and endeavours being undertaken by signatories and providing guidance, based on stakeholder consultation, on where there are opportunities for improvement, rather than focus on internal processes, ‘box ticking’ compliance or indicators that are measured through mandatory reporting to other organisations.
+The purpose of the accountability framework is to add value to customers and energy businesses by identifying positive outcomes and endeavours being undertaken by signatories and providing guidance, based on stakeholder consultation, on where there are opportunities for improvement, rather than focus on internal processes, ‘box ticking’ compliance or indicators that are measured through mandatory reporting to other organisations.

 Authentic and transparent disclosures

-As part of their commitment to the Energy Charter, CEOs agree to publicly disclose how they are delivering against the Energy Charter Principles and principles in action annually through public disclosures and meetings with the Independent Accountability Panel.
-From 2020, the signatories will also assess their maturity against the Energy Charter Maturity Model, indicating where on the maturity scale they are, where they intend to progress to, over what period and how they plan to achieve this.
+As part of their commitment to the Energy Charter, CEOs agree to publicly disclose how they are delivering against the Energy Charter Principles through public disclosures and engagement with customer/community councils or stakeholder forums.
+From 2020, the signatories also assessed their maturity against the Energy Charter Maturity Model, indicating where on the maturity scale they are, where they intend to progress to, over what period and how they plan to achieve this.